hnyu/taac/README.md

 * CARLA "Fail to start server": just give it another try.

 ## Reference
-If you use our TASAC algortihm, please consider citing
+If you use our TAAC algortihm, please consider citing

 ```
-@article{Yu2021TASAC,
+@article{Yu2021TAAC,
     author={Haonan Yu and Wei Xu and Haichao Zhang},
-    title={TASAC: Temporally Abstract Soft Actor-Critic for Continuous Control},
+    title={TAAC: Temporally Abstract Actor-Critic for Continuous Control},
     journal={arXiv},
     year={2021}
 }